Southclaws/fault/README.md

 // }
 ```

 Fault takes a lot of inspiration from the [context](https://pkg.go.dev/context) package.
-Implements a similar mechanism to `context.WithValue` where you can annotate an element in the chain with some arbitrary metadata.
+Implements a similar mechanism to `context.WithValue` where you can annotate an element in the chain with some arbitrary string-based metadata.

 You can use this alongside pkg/errors and pretty much any other error library.
 It's all based on standard and commonly used interfaces.